The Python Exchange:

 Join the Python Exchange Mailing List!

-The next Python Exchange is happening soon!
+The next Python Exchange is coming up!

 WEDNESDAY